| Workable Solutions | Step-by-step Troubleshooting |

 1. Run Disk Cleanup to Clean Junk Files

 Step 1.
-Search "Disk Cleanup" on the Start menu.
-Click to open it.
+To clean up your computer, search for "Disk Cleanup" on the Start menu and click to open it.

 Step 2.
-Select the drive you want to clean up and then click OK.
+Click on the drive you want to clean up, and then click OK.

 Step 3.
 Delete the scanned junk files.